Who We Are

 Why We Joined Together

-Over the past 15 years progress in life science technology and in agricultural production systems has made it increasingly possible to envision a future where renewable carbon from plants replaces fossil carbon in the production of chemicals and materials needed by society.
-This new industrial production system has been labeled the “bioeconomy.”
-It is now possible to explore the real possibility of reducing the carbon intensity of materials such as those used in packaging, textiles, automotive, sports equipment, and a wide range of other industrial and consumer goods applications.
+Recent advances in technology and agricultural production make it possible to envision a future where renewable carbon from plants replaces fossil carbon in the production of new materials.
+This new industrial production system is called the “bioeconomy.”
+The bioeconomy makes it possible to reduce the carbon intensity of materials used in packaging, textiles, automotive, and a wide range of other industrial and consumer goods applications.